Whitewater Kayaking Eskimo Roll Tip – Flat Water is Your Friend

 So, check out this guy – he’s pretty amazing (action starts at around .30).

 When he’s doing this drill, he’s totally concentrating on doing the movements exactly right, and he’s doing them over and over to establish muscle memory.
-The point is for him to not have to think about them at all when he’s in an actual game.
-At that time he should be able to go on auto-pilot, with his mind freed up to focus on which opposing player is moving towards him at that specific time while his body automatically makes the right evasive moves using the muscle memory he’s built up.
+The point is for him to not have to think about them at all when he’s in an actual game, at which time he should be able to go on auto-pilot with his body automatically making the correct evasive moves using the muscle memory he’s built up.

 Now, think about how much harder it would be for him to develop the absolute best form in those drills if someone was trying to tackle him at the same time….